AzMoo/django-okta-auth/README.md

 ***ORG_URL***:

+*str*.
 URL Okta provides for your organization account.
 This is the URL that you log in to for the admin panel, minus the `-admin`. eg, if your admin URL is https://myorg-admin.okta.com/ then your `ORG_URL` should be: https://myorg.okta.com/

 ***ISSUER***

+*str*.
 This is the URL for your Authorization Server.
 If you're using the default authorization server then this will be: `https://{ORG_URL}/oauth2/default`

 ***CLIENT_ID***

+*str*.
 The Client ID provided by your Okta Application.

 ***CLIENT_SECRET***

+*str*.
 The Client Secret provided by your Okta Application.

 ***SCOPES***

+*str*.
 The scopes requested from the OpenID Authorization server.
 At the very least this needs to be `"openid profile email"` but if you want to use refresh tokens you will need `"openid profile email offline_access"`.
 This is the default.

+If you want Okta to manage your groups then you should also include `groups` in your scopes.

 ***REDIRECT_URI***

+*str*.
 This is the URL to the `callback` view that the okta Sign-In Widget will redirect the browser to after the username and password have been authorized.
 If the directions in the `urls.py` section of the documentation were followed and your django server is running on `localhost:8000` then this will be: http://localhost:8000/accounts/callback/

 ***LOGIN_REDIRECT_URL***

+*str*.
 This is the URL to redirect to from the `callback` after a successful login.
 Defaults to `/`.

 ***CACHE_PREFIX***

+*str*.
 The application will utilise the django cache to store public keys requested from Okta in an effort to minimise network round-trips and speed up authorization.
 This setting will control the prefix for the cache keys.
 Defaults to `okta`.

 ***CACHE_ALIAS***

+*str*.
 Specify which django cache should be utilised for storing public keys.
 Defaults to `default`.

 ***PUBLIC_NAMED_URLS***

+*List[str]*.
 A list or tuple of URL names that should be accessible without tokens.
 If you add a URL in this setting the middleware won't check for tokens.
 Default is: `[]`

 ***PUBLIC_URLS***

+*List[str]*.
 A list or tuple of URL regular expressions that should be accessible without tokens.
 If you add a regex in this setting the middleware won't check matching paths for tokens.
 Default is `[]`.

+***SUPERUSER_GROUP***

+*str*.
+Members of this group will be created with the django `is_staff` and `is_superuser` flags set.

+***MANAGE_GROUPS***

+*bool*.
+If true the authentication backend will manage django groups for you.

 ## License